namanpatidar800/codevector-task/README.md

 SELECT * FROM products
 WHERE (created_at, id) < ($cursor_ts, $cursor_id)
 ORDER BY created_at DESC, id DESC
-LIMIT 21;  -- fetch one extra to know if there's a next page
+LIMIT 21;  -- fetch one extra to detect if a next page exists
 ```

 New inserts land at the **top** of the timeline.
 They don't shift anything the user has already passed.
 The cursor is a fixed anchor, not a row count.

-`id` is included alongside `created_at` because timestamps are not unique — two products can share the same second.
+`id` is included alongside `created_at` because timestamps are not unique — two products can share the same timestamp.
 The `(created_at, id)` pair is always unique and strictly ordered.

 ### The index